Make sure that you have read this page first.

 - There is no evidence that Inge had a 4 pm appointment with Marius on the day of her murder.

 So when we took Elsdon to task about this, he did what he does best, and that was to lie that the PDF was corrupted.
 And then his wheels just came off.
 He clearly did not even know about the original list, and certainly did not try and verify his claims against that before he published his book.
 For any investigator this would have been the most basic thing to do.
 Get your eyes and hands on the original list.
 He never did that.
 Any case, so now he said, “I suggest you keep the original ‘To-do’ list in a safe place.
 It will almost certainly be required soon for forensic testing.”
-This now after we invited/challenged him to obtain the original list and to send it for forensic testing (after we provided him with the PI’s number, he never contacted the PI to get the list tested).
+This now after we invited and challenged him repeatedly to obtain the original list and to send it for forensic testing (after we provided him with the PI’s number, he never contacted the PI to get the list tested).
 But the issue so far is, that he did not even know where the list was being kept.
 We had to tell him and invite him to get it forensically tested.

 But that is not where the absurdity stopped.
 A couple days later he emailed us: “Oh, by the way … Niel van Heerden does not have the 16-03-2005 To-do list.
 It was handed to the police who … instead of making a copy of the original and placing both in the docket, simply handed the original to (you know who)” – probably referring to his pet hate, Attie Trollip.
 The problem here is, in his book he writes nothing about this.
 Now suddenly it was given to the police, not so in his book.
-There he complains that it was not handed to the police.
+Therein he complains that it was not handed to the police.
 So we asked him if he ever saw this “other” list, because if not, how can he make any claims about it.
 And what about the list in NvH’s possession?
 Then things really started to fall apart.
 He now said that there was only one list, “the one found by George Fivaz detectives (NvH was one of them) and that this list was “photocopied in its ORIGINAL state and eventually handed to the corrupt police … who gave it to (we know who) … It is the same list on your infamous ‘Daryl Els Exposed’ internet site … and the same – again changed list, in Bloody Lies Too”.
 Anybody that can help make sense of this, please help.
 So now there is one list again but two originals – one with NvH and one given to Trollip.
 But the one NvH has (which is actually the hard copy original small paper with the red writing on) is somehow not the 16-03-2005 list.
 (Just remember a couple of days before this he said, “I suggest you keep the original ‘To-do’ list in a safe place.
 It will almost certainly be required soon for forensic testing” – this is referring to NvH’s list, and before he came up with this other list).
 Elsdon clearly got lost in his own story here.

 This all being as it may, we have relentlessly asked Elsdon for proof of this alleged tampering.
 He cannot provide it.
 We have asked him to go to the police with this story and that he should give Thomas’ number to the police so that we can chat with them about this claim.
 Elsdon, predictably, failed to respond meaningfully – instead, he retorted to his usual “you are morons and amateurs” insults.
 He called us “clowns” too.
 This from a man who has issue with our “rude” emails.